tarwn/lessthandot-hugo/blogs/content/posts/2018-02-06-sql-is-hard-still-reviving-a-stale-application.md

 ```

 <p>
   Where this pays off is when I start making new exercises public.
-Now I&#8217;ll have immediate visibility into how folks are progressing and I can try to improve the exercise descriptions to help as many folks get through as I can.
+Now I'll have immediate visibility into how folks are progressing and I can try to improve the exercise descriptions to help as many folks get through as I can.
 </p>

 <h2>